ofc-ml-challenge/ofc-ml-challenge/_pages/about.md

 ## Deadline

-The submission deadline of the OFC'26 ML Challenge will be **Dec.
-15, 2026**
+The submission deadline of the OFC'26 ML Challenge will be **Jan.
+30, 2026**

 ## Related Events